hagau-ioan/public_infoAlert_SMS_EMAIL_CHAT/README.md

 Even the app is closed, phone is restarted the background process will continue to work and to send the messages/events if there are any.
 Because the most modern libraries and tools were used from Android world the battery of the device is used at the minimal.

-# Screend shoots of the app
+# Screenshots of the app

 ...soon ...